davidobrien1/project-iris-data/README.md

 **Seaborn**

 Seaborn is a Python visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive statistical graphics [28](https://seaborn.pydata.org/).
-In this project, I used seaborn to matrix plot of the iris data set.
+In this project, I used seaborn to create a matrix plot of the iris data set.
 Using different parameters within this function, I was able to set the style (seaborn.set), load the data set from a github repoitory (seaborn.load_dataset) and plot pairwise relationships in the dataset (seaborn.pairplot).
 Note that the code for this was taken directly from reference [29](https://seaborn.pydata.org/examples/scatterplot_matrix.html).
 I found it very useful that this module was able to create such a detailed graph with little coding.

 ### How to run the Python Code and what it does